endojs/proposal-compare-strings-by-codepoint/README.md

 ```
 </details>

-### A "locale-less" collation
+### Null locale collation

 There are already alternative comparators in the language, e.g. `String.prototype.localeCompare` or `Intl.Collator.prototype.compare`.
 While these operate on codepoints, they take into consideration the locale and collapse characters in the same equivalence class.
+This is also the case for the `zxx` "locale" in the [Stable Formatting proposal](https://github.com/tc39/proposal-stable-formatting).

-We could imagine a collation that does not perform any locale specific logic, and simply enables comparing strings by their Unicode codepoints.
+While we could imagine a collation option for a null locale that does not perform any equivalence class or grapheme logic, and simply enables comparing strings by their Unicode codepoints, this seems to [go counter](https://github.com/tc39/proposal-stable-formatting/issues/13) to the core of Intl.

-However `Intl` is a normative optional part of the spec and this would require JS engines that opt-out to implement enough of `Intl` just to offer a comparison that is agnostic of Internationalization concerns.
+Furthermore `Intl` is a normative optional part of the spec and this would require JS engines that opt-out to implement enough of `Intl` just to offer a comparison that is agnostic of Internationalization concerns.

 ## Q&A